brunorijsman/yang-tutorial/docs/mg-soft-browser.md

-# NETCONF browser from MG-Soft: a commercial NETCONF client with a graphical user interface
+# NETCONF browser from MG-Soft

 ## Introduction